About

 Housing

 Upon release, I will return to my primary place of residence, where my wife and children reside.
-The area around my residence is served by public transit.
+Public transit serves the surrounding area.
 The neighborhood is stable, and the home provides proximity to employment opportunities across the metropolitan area.

 Employment